jeremymapalad/aws-image-hub/README.md

 npm run dev
 ```

-### Deployment

-Deployment steps will vary depending on your deployment strategy and AWS configuration.
-Ensure all necessary AWS resources are properly configured and accessible.

 ## Contributing

 This project is currently in progress.
 Contributions are not being accepted at this time.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgements

-- AWS Documentation
-- React Documentation
-- Vite Documentation